geonetwork/core-geonetwork/software_development/ECLIPSE.md

 That disables the profile that executes the static analysis tasks.

-### FindBugs
+### SpotBugs

-FindBugs is a tool that statically analyzes Java class files and searches for potential bugs.
+SpotBugs (formally FindBugs) is a tool that statically analyzes Java class files and searches for potential bugs.
 It excels at finding issues like unclosed reasources, inconsistent locking of resources, refering null known null-values.
 It also checks for bad practices like using default platform charset instead of an explicit charset.

-Because bad practices are checked for, sometimes FindBugs detects issues that are intentional.
-In order to account for these intentional violations FindBugs has exclude filter files which contain rules for violations that should be ignored.
+Because bad practices are checked for, sometimes SpotBugs detects issues that are intentional.
+In order to account for these intentional violations SpotBugs has exclude filter files which contain rules for violations that should be ignored.

-In GeoNetwork the excludes filter file can be found at **<root>/code_quality/findbugs-excludes.xml**.
+In GeoNetwork the excludes filter file can be found at `/code_quality/findbugs-excludes.xml`.

-For complete details of how to specify matches in the excludes file see http://findbugs.sourceforge.net/manual/filter.html and look at the existing examples in the file.
+For complete details of how to specify matches in the excludes file see https://spotbugs.readthedocs.io/en/stable/filter.html and look at the existing examples in the file.

 The Maven build will fail if any violations are detected so it is important to run FindBugs on each project and fix or exclude each violation that is reported.

-## FindBugs Annotations (JSR 305)
+### FindBugs Annotations (JSR 305)

 In order to get the maximum benefit from the FindBugs (and Eclipse) analysis the javax.annotation annotations can be used to add metadata to methods, fields and parameters.
 The most commonly used annotations are @CheckForNull and @Nonnull.

 These can be used on a parameter or return value to indicate that the parameter or return value must not be null or may be null.
 The FindBugs process will enforce these conditions and statically check that null is only ever correctly returned (in the case of return values) or passed to a method (in the case of parameters).

 Some resources for these annotations are: